Rogyl History, Family Crest & Coats of Arms

 Early History of the Rogyl family

-Another 272 words (19 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Rogyl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rogyl research.
+Another 156 words (11 lines of text) covering the years 1637, 1413, 1449 and 1655 are included under the topic Early Rogyl History in all our PDF Extended History products and printed products wherever possible.

 Rogyl Spelling Variations